 Initial margin for uncleared derivatives: the exchange of initial margin is being phased in from 2016 to 2021, depending on the size of the average aggregate notional amounts

 Thanks to the triparty collateral management services under the Global Liquidity Hub, Clearstream acts as the triparty collateral agent for initial margin segregation and management.

-Initial margin for cleared derivatives: mandatory clearing through an authorised clearing house (CCP) for specific IRS and CDS products is to be phased in from 2016-2018
+Initial margin for cleared derivatives: mandatory clearing through an authorised clearing house (CCP) for specific IRS and CDS products is to be phased as of 2016

 Thanks to links with all major OTC derivative clearers such as our Deutsche Börse Group sister company Eurex Clearing, CME Clearing Europe, ICE Clear Europe and LCH.Clearnet Ltd, customers can also use the Global Liquidity Hub as the triparty collateral agent for the initial margin segregation and management of cleared derivatives under EMIR.